WP Cron fails to spawn on production

 #6 Updated by Boone Gorges over 2 years ago

 It does sound like it might be a cache issue, though it's very strange that it'd persist for this long.
 Since the cache array gets updated fairly frequently, you'd think that cache discrepancies would flush themselves pretty quickly.

 I think we are using tollmanz's drop-in.
 It's definitely worth examining Human Made's (thanks for pointing it out btw - I hadn't seen it before, and I need to reach out to them regarding https://core.trac.wordpress.org/ticket/20875#comment:33) but, like you suggest, I don't think it's worth it for the purposes of this ticket.

 Let's remember that this ticket exists if we hear about any weirdness related to scheduled events.

-#8 Updated by Raymond Hoh about 2 years ago
+#8 Updated by Raymond Hoh over 2 years ago

 Just to update this thread, Lihua made a change to the HOSTS file and now WP's cron tasks look correct when accessed via the WP admin dashboard's "Tools > Cron Events" page.